gspindles/mj-score-eval/README.md

 Lucky bonuses for winning on rare opportunities.

 #### 12.1.1 Final Draw (海底撈月) : 10
-Self-draw win on the "seabed" tile (the last tile in the wall, excluding the king's tiles).
+`Self Drawn` win on the `seabed` tile (the last tile in the wall, excluding the king's tiles).

 #### 12.1.2 Final Discard (河底撈魚) : 10
-Winning on a discarded "riverbed" tile (the last discard by the player who has drawn the seabed tile).
+Winning on a discarded `riverbed` tile (the last discard by the player who has drawn the seabed tile).

 #### 12.2 Win on Kongs (嶺上開花) : 10
-Self-draw win on a "supplement" tile after declaring a kongs.
+`Self Drawn` win on a `supplement` tile after declaring a kong.

 Note: If the supplement tile is also the seabed tile, both patterns can be counted.

 #### 12.2 Win on Bonus Tile (花上自摸) : 10
-Self-draw win on a "supplement" tile after drawing a bonus tile.
+`Self Drawn` win on a `supplement` tile after drawing a bonus tile.

 Note: If the supplement tile is also the seabed tile, both patterns can be counted.

 #### 12.3 Robbing a Kongs (搶槓) : 10
-Winning by robbing a kongs (when another player makes a "Little exposed kongs").
+Winning by robbing a kongs (when another player makes a `Little exposed kongs`).

 #### 12.4.1 Blessing of Heaven (天和) : 155